sammyd/iOS8-day-by-day-book/manuscript/35-coremotion.md

 The __CoreMotion__ framework is used in iOS to receive data from the plethora of motion sensors available on a device.
-This includes the magnetometer, the pedometer and the gyroscope. iPhone 6 and 6 Plus include an altimeter, so CoreMotion has been updated to support this new sensor. iOS8 also sees some other changes to the framework.
+This includes the magnetometer, the pedometer and the gyroscope. iPhone 6 and 6 Plus include an altimeter, so CoreMotion has been updated to support this new sensor. iOS 8 also sees some other changes to the framework.

 In today's chapter you'll see what replaces `CMStepCounter` due to its